 “All of these themes tie together in the sense of companies being asked to take a stand on issues of the day,” said Erin Sauter, one of the event’s three co-founders.
 “And whether you’re a Fortune 500 company or a startup, you’re on much firmer ground if you’re in tune with your employees, customers and neighbors.”

 This single-day event will feature keynote speeches, fireside chats, and opportunities to network and participate in more intimate discussions with conference attendees.

-Speakers and panelists include Gina Tesla, vice president for corporate responsibility and sustainability at IBM; Scott Heiferman, founder and CEO of Meetup; Penda Aiken, founder of executive recruiter PAI; Josh Tyrangiel, head of VICE Media’s news division; Charlie O’Donnell, founder of Brooklyn Bridge Ventures; Lauren Lopez, vice president of talent acquisition for Condé Nast; Jeremiah Kane, senior advisor for Rubenstein Partners; Rachel Ernst, director of employee success at Reflektive; Romy Newman, co-founder and president of Fairygodboss, the women’s career community; Sean Hoess, co-founder and CEO of Wanderlust; Jennifer Abbondanza, vice president of corporate initiatives for diversity and inclusion at NBCUniversal; and Tucker Reed, co-founder of the real-estate technology and development firm Totem.
+Speakers and panelists include Marissa Shorenstein, North East regional president for AT&T; Scott Heiferman, founder and CEO of Meetup; Amy Hall, vice president of social consciousness for Eileen Fisher; Penda Aiken, founder of executive recruiter PAI; Josh Tyrangiel, head of VICE Media’s news division; Lauren Lopez, vice president of talent acquisition for Condé Nast; Jeremiah Kane, senior advisor for Rubenstein Partners; Rachel Ernst, director of employee success at Reflektive; Romy Newman, co-founder and president of Fairygodboss, the women’s career community; Rebecca Karp, principal, Karp Strategies; James Hendon, director of the NYU Veterans Future Lab; Victor Pineiro, SVP of social media at Big Spaceship; Jennifer Abbondanza, vice president of corporate initiatives for diversity and inclusion at NBCUniversal; and Tucker Reed, co-founder of the real-estate technology and development firm Totem.

 Visit www.fromdayone.co to apply to attend.